What’s the key to a secure retirement? It may be the one that opens your front door.

 —Alicia Munnell, Director, Center for Retirement Research, Boston College

 What is a reverse mortgage?
 If you’re a homeowner age 62 and older, it’s a loan that allows you to tap into your home equity for needed cash—without having to make any monthly mortgage payments.
-All you have to do is continue to pay property taxes and homeowners insurance, and keep the home in good repair according to FHA requirements.
+All you have to do is continue to pay property taxes and homeowners insurance and keep the home in good repair according to FHA requirements.
+With a traditional mortgage, the homeowner pays down the debt over time.
+But with a reverse mortgage, the loan balance grows over time because the homeowner isn’t making monthly mortgage payments.

 This useful financial tool offers some distinct advantages, including:

-- It can eliminate monthly mortgage payments and improve cash flow.
+1. It can eliminate monthly mortgage payments and improve cash flow.
 Proceeds are first used to pay off any existing mortgage.
-And since a reverse mortgage doesn’t require monthly payments (the loan doesn’t come due until the last borrower leaves the home), you can eliminate that expense and have more cash available each month.
+And since a reverse mortgage doesn’t require monthly payments (the loan doesn’t come due until the last borrower leaves the home)¹, you can eliminate that expense and have more cash available each month.

-- The proceeds are tax-free* to use as you wish.
+2. The proceeds are tax-free² to use as you wish.
 You can take the remaining proceeds as a lump sum, monthly payments, a line of credit, or any combination.
 It’s up to you.
 You can use the money to pay bills, reduce personal debts, help with healthcare expenses, make home repairs, help family members, or any other purpose.

-- It can help preserve other sources of income.
-By using the proceeds of a reverse mortgage, you may be able to put off tapping into your 401(k), personal savings accounts, or investments—and delay taking Social Security payments, so you can get the maximum benefit.
+4. It can help preserve other sources of income.
+By using the proceeds of a reverse mortgage, you may be able to put off tapping into your 401(k), personal savings accounts, or investments—and delay taking Social Security payments, so you get the maximum benefit.

 Plus, as part of the program, every reverse mortgage borrower meets with an independent, third-party counselor—to make sure that they understand the features of the loan and their responsibilities, so they can make an informed decision about whether it’s right for them.